-Figure 4: Dynamometer Results The Polaris Pro-X suspension features the use of aftermarket These Hiperfax slides utilize Teflon inserts that slides. improve driveline performance by reducing friction between the rails of the skid frame and the track.
+Figure 4: Dynamometer Results The Polaris Pro-X suspension features the use of aftermarket slides.
+These Hiperfax slides utilize Teflon inserts that improve driveline performance by reducing friction between the rails of the skid frame and the track.
 As the snowmobile is driven, the Teflon coating is spread onto the track clips in order to create a Teflon-to-Teflon contact area.
 While most slides have a melting point near 300°F, Hiperfax slides have a melting point close to 700°F. By increasing the melting point of the slides, the chance of the slides approaching these temperatures under poor trail conditions is greatly reduced.
 If the slides approach their melting temperature they will increase the kinetic friction between them and the track, reducing driveline efficiency.
 Gains in fuel economy of three to four gallons per mile have been seen with the use of Hiperfax slides.
 These gains in fuel economy are due to the decreased friction in the track-slide interface.
 [7] Hiperfax slides and properly tuned clutches have helped in achieving the goal of increasing driveline efficiency.
 NOISE REDUCTION With noise pollution issues being one of the main focuses of the competition, noise was a primary concern for this year's snowmobile.
-Many sources that contribute to noise levels from snowmobiles were investigated.
-These sources included the engine and drive train.
-To reduce the total amount of noise emitted each source of noise was individually evaluated and the best solution was determined for each case.
+After a weak performance in the noise event last year, the noise reduction on the snowmobile was a primary concern.
+Several sources that contribute to increased noise levels from snowmobiles were investigated.
+The two major sources investigated were the engine, drive train, and exhaust.
+To reduce the total amount of noise emitted, each source of noise was individually evaluated and the best solution was determined for each case.
 ENGINE NOISE REDUCTION One of the significant sources of noise on a two-stroke snowmobile is the exhaust system.
 Exhaust noise is created from the pressure pulses exiting from the exhaust ports and resonating through the exhaust system.
-Because of the high velocity and flow rate of air through the exhaust system it is a large source of noise.
-Thus the exhaust system received a great deal of attention for noise reduction resulting in considerable modification.
-To maintain performance of the engine the expansion chamber was not changed.
-Beyond the stock Rotax expansion chamber, the entire exhaust system was modified.
-From the expansion chamber, the exhaust system continues around the modified gas tank to a redesigned automotive type muffler located under the seat of the snowmobile.
-This year the team modified the internals of the automotive muffler to reduce the high frequency noise of the two-stroke.
-Figure 5 show the internals of a stock automotive muffler.
-It basically relies on three different volume expansion chambers to muffle the exhaust gas pulses.
+The pressure and flow rate of air through the exhaust system creates a large source of noise.
+Thus the exhaust system received a great deal of attention to reduce noise levels, which resulted in considerable modification to the stock exhaust system.
+The entire exhaust system was modified to reduce the noise emissions from the exhaust.
+From the stock Rotax manifold, the exhaust goes through a custom expansion chamber and exits into the catalytic converter.
+After the catalytic converter, the exhaust system continues to a double core silencer.
+The silencer has a unique stinger design to reduce noise.
+The double core silencer is packed with long strand high density fibers to further muffle noise.
+The exhaust then exits the hood and under the gas tank to a secondary silencer.
+The secondary silencer was modified from a stock Rotax 600cc silencer.
+The Rotax 600cc silencer was packed with fiberglass around the center chamber as seen in Figure 5.
+The center chamber absorbs the higher frequency sound energy into mechanical vibration and heat [11].
+From the secondary silencer, the exhaust exits into the tunnel near the rear of the snowmobile.
+By exiting the exhaust into the tunnel, noise was reduced by three to four decibels depending on the rpm of the engine.